-Docker made its debut in the IT industry in 2013.
-Docker had over 8 billion container image downloads by the end of 2017.
+The year 2013 witnessed the release of Docker, and it had over 8 billion container image downloads by the end of 2017.
 This has resulted in a major increase in the demand for Docker-trained professionals.
-As a result, applicants began searching for docker interview questions in order to maximize their work prospects.
-By 2020, the application container market is projected to hit $2.7 billion in size.

-There’s a lot more to application creation than just drafting code!
-They entail a lot of behind-the-scenes work, such as the use of various frameworks and technologies at different stages of their lifecycle, making the process more complicated and difficult.
+There's a lot more to software development than just writing code.
+The software development process entails a lot of behind-the-scenes work, such as selecting appropriate frameworks and technologies at different stages of the software development life cycle (SDLC), which eventually makes the overall process more complicated.

 Top Docker Interview Questions and Answers